 - Air enters through the ceiling near the front

 - Flow passes down and across the booth cross-section

 - Exhaust passes through filters near the floor

 The primary purpose of the semi-downdraft design is to provide some of the benefits of the downdraft booth without the need for a concrete pit.

 The semi-downdraft design achieves the benefits of a downdraft booth by pressurizing the air through a supply plenum that is typically located near the front of the booth.
 The pressurized fresh air is released from the top of the booth, then flows diagonally across and down towards the rear of the booth enclosure.
 A filtration system (exhaust chamber) is located at the rear of the spray booth and captures overspray before exhausting clean air back into the environment.

 - This booth’s air flow design is most commonly used for liquid spray booths

 - Airflow velocity control

-The customization options and available features of these hybrid spray booths are one of the main reasons they are the booth of choice for many manufacturers.
+The customization options and available features of these hybrid spray booths are some of the main reasons they are the booth of choice for many manufacturers.
 They are easily capable of providing fresh or heated airflow using a heated air supply stream.

-Semi downdraft booths can also be engineered to allow for accelerated air flow through the booth to enhance faster drying or further reduce overspray potential.
+Semi-downdraft booths can also be engineered to allow for accelerated airflow through the booth to enhance faster drying or further reduce overspray potential.